1point618/codename-exemplar/i1_whatisgh.md

 Great job @user!

-We use issues for all sorts of communications, including reporting bugs, requestiong new features, open-ended discussions about our project, and tracking the development of the project.
+We use issues for all sorts of communications, including reporting bugs, requesting new features, open-ended discussions about our project, and tracking the development of the project.

 An issue can be assigned to someone so that they know that they "own" the issue and the work that it will take to complete it.